 Women taking hormone replacement therapies (HRT) are actually at more risk for dry eye when taking estrogen-only HRT.
 Those on progesterone or progestin plus estrogen hormone replacement therapies have less risk, but they are still at more risk than those not taking HRT.

-Blurred vision is also a potential symptom of cataract development.
+Blurred vision is also a potential symptom of cataract development in menopause.
 While cataract development is not attributed to menopause, it’s a good idea to check for them during your annual eye exams as they develop slowly over time.
 They aren’t painful, and usually develop due to aging or injury, but they can definitely, and ultimately, impair your vision.
 If you have diabetes or other eye conditions, you may be at higher risk for developing cataracts.

 A cataract is a clouding on the lens of your eye, making it hard to see, read, and drive.
 Additional symptoms of cataract development are: